-This is a delicious crisp cool summer salad.
-It’s a perfect way to enjoy produce that’s in season now.
+This crisp, cool colorful summer salad is a perfect way to enjoy the produce that’s in season now, and it’s so easy to make.

-In this elegant summer salad, succulent red, yellow, and orange cherry tomatoes are mixed with sweet red onions, purple kalamata olives, crisp slices of radishes, and strips of yellow corn all gently tossed for a delightful harmony of colors and flavors.
+In this nutritious summer salad, succulent red, purple, and orange cherry tomatoes are mixed with sweet red onions, purple kalamata olives, crisp radishes, and strips of yellow corn all gently tossed for a delightful harmony of colors and flavors.

 Next comes our vinaigrette.